rwndy/course-web-fullstack/schedule/week-8.md

 ### Day 40

 - Last hours of development
-- Prepare your resume/CV, profile, portfolio, and website
 - Final team presentation
   - 5 minutes of opening
   - 10-15 minutes of a demo of the product, no slide needed